JohannesBertens/AI-Agent-Config/README.md

 Pros:
 - Fast
 - Feels limited in usage

 Cons:
-- Runs through the "limits" quickly
+- Runs through the "limits" in my plan quickly, and only resets after **days**
 - NEEDS "--search" when using or it will not search online

 **Code(r)**